Skip to main content

 Copy-trading

 Subscribe to a curated list of high-performing wallets.
-Filter the stream on SwapTransaction, then mirror (pool_address, base_amount, quote_amount) to your own execution layer with a p90 priority fee.
+Filter the stream on SwapTransaction and mirror to your own execution layer.

 Whale watch

-Subscribe to top SPL holders (from get-token-holders-as-of-any-block-height-v2) and surface every fill and large transfer in a live tape.
+Subscribe to a curated list of high-balance wallets and surface every fill and large transfer in a live tape.

 Compliance / AML alerts